DworkinLab/episodicSequenceData/Run Through - Episodic.md

 Running Bowtie is a large loop (should stop): moved the other directories (Not 2L which is first) to own directory and making own loop (above)

 running BWA per chromosome in a loop
+	-- FWI: 2R for bwa number 11 was so small and nothing was left after filtering (so removed)

 name screens:
 ```